Watchmen: The End Is Nigh: Gameplay

 The game allows players to take on the roles of either Rorschach or Nite Owl in single player or cooperative multiplayer.
 Rorschach and Nite Owl are the only playable characters in the game's first episode, which comprises six "chapters."
 Cutscenes that look like animated comic panels, similar to those seen in the Watchmen motion comics released on iTunes, bookend each chapter.
 Two of the film's actors, Patrick Wilson and Jackie Earle Haley, provide their voices for their characters Nite Owl and Rorschach, respectively.
 The game features a mix of beat-em-up and puzzle gameplay, with the two characters having different strengths and abilities.
-Rorschach is faster with unconventional attacks and makes use of improvised weapons like crowbars and baseball bats; Nite Owl is slower but has a solid martial arts method and uses technological devices, such as "screecher bombs", and the grappling gun.
+Rorschach is faster with unconventional attacks and makes use of improvised weapons like crowbars and baseball bats; Nite Owl is slower but has a solid martial arts method and uses gadgets, such as "screecher bombs", and the grappling gun.
 Working together is essential to solving puzzles and defeating enemies.

 The game is set in 1972 during the Crimebusters (for the film adaptation, The Watchmen) era.
 The first chapter of the game is a tutorial taking place while Rorschach and Nite Owl infiltrate a prison.
 Underboss, a villain mentioned in the comic book, appears in the game, as do other adversaries who are only mentioned or briefly shown in flashbacks in the original comic.
 Nite Owl's flying craft, Archimedes, appears, though the player never has control over it during the game.

 An article on Comicmix.com emphasized the game's focus on teamwork between the two characters: in single-player mode, the AI controls the other character aside from the main character, while the game can be played in Local Co-op with two players as both characters.
 The article also mentioned there would be no online Co-op mode.